 - I keep track of the order in which people contact me and give the first right of refusal to them in order when I get a firm commitment.
 I think it’s important to be fair.
 It can be a little hard to keep track of everyone.
 I use a simple yellow notepad to list everyone in order as they ask me if something is still available.
 I have had someone decide to not pick something up and then I went to the next person in line.
 They were very happy.

 - Don’t forget to mark things as pending if you have a commitment and then sold when you have their money.

 If you have time on your hands because of life changes during these crazy times or you just want to get control of the clutter, I encourage you to take the plunge.
 Start small!
 It can be one drawer at a time.
 Don’t overwhelm yourself with the whole house.
-If you feeling extra ambitious you can always start my 30 Day Cleaning & Organizing Challenge.
+If you feel extra ambitious you can always start my 30-Day Cleaning & Organizing Challenge.
 Once the weather changes, I’m doing it again.
 I don’t understand why things don’t stay clean longer! 🙂

 For now, my next step is my dining room corner cabinets.
 I know that most of the stuff that is packed into them is stuff that I never use!
 It’s moving on to a new home.

 Happy Selling!
 If you have any questions, please feel free to ask me in the comments below!
 I’d love to answer them for you.